kogswell/kogswell/README.md

 # Kogswell Cycles #
 ## GitHub site ##

-The goal of Kogswell has always been to involve cyclists in the design of bicycle hardware that suits their needs.
+The goal of Kogswell Cycles is to involve cyclists in the design of bicycle hardware that suits their needs.

 Over the years we have found that the cycling community